msarit/msarit/README.md

 I work at [**Forem**](https://www.forem.com/), an open source initiative that is building the next generation of ultra-customizable, data-respecting, privacy-obsessed online community software!
 I LOVE MY JOB.
 I adore my teammates.
 Please consider [contributing to our codebase](https://github.com/forem/forem)! 🌱

-Motivated by how much I've been supported as an early-career dev, I founded [**Our Time For Tech**](https://ourtimefortech.org/), a nonprofit initiative for women seeking to break into Tech.
+Motivated by how much I've been supported as an early-career dev, I founded [**Our Time For Tech**](https://ourtimefortech.org/), a nonprofit program for women seeking to break into Tech.
 We have two cohort types:
- - *CodeCollab* - mentees build a complex, forward-facing application utilizing Agile principles, and emerge with an impressive addition to their portfolios
+ - *CodeCollab* - mentees build a complex, forward-facing application utilizing Agile principles, and emerge with an impressive addition to their portfolios.
- - *BetterPrep* - mentees are kept super accountable to their job search goals, practicing algorithms and learning to ace whiteboarding through mock interviewing.
+ - *BetterPrep* - mentees are kept super-accountable to their job search goals, practice algorithms and learn to ace whiteboarding through mock interviewing.

 I blog at [**Arit.dev**](https://arit.dev). ✍🏾